TRANSITIONAL Kindergarten through 12TH grade Immunization Requirements

-Students must show they're in compliance with California immunization laws and Irvine Unified School District Policy 5141.31 to attend school.
+All students must show they are in compliance with California immunization laws and Irvine Unified School District Policy 5141.31 to attend school.
 A copy of the student's current immunization record must be on file, at school.

 Important Notice: Vaccination Law Update and Elimination of Personal Beliefs Exemption

-As you may be aware, there will be a change in student immunization requirements in 2016.
-Under a new law known as Senate Bill 277 (SB 277), beginning January 1, 2016 immunization exemptions based on personal beliefs will no longer be available for the vaccines that are currently required for school admission.
+Under a new law known as Senate Bill 277 (SB 277), that began January 1, 2016 immunization exemptions based on personal beliefs will no longer be available for the vaccines that are currently required for school admission.
 Personal belief exemptions (PBE) on file with the school district before January 1, 2016 for a student already enrolled in school will remain in effect until the student reaches the next immunization check point at Transitional Kindergarten, Kindergarten or 7th grade.
-Any PBE must be received by the school district before January 1, 2016 in order to be valid.

-The new law requires that all students follow the State immunization requirements for school enrollment unless there is a documented medical reason provided by a licensed physician.
+The law requires that all students follow the State immunization requirements for school enrollment unless there is a documented medical reason provided by a licensed physician (MD or DO).
 The main components of SB 277 and the new immunization requirements are outlined below:

-- Students entering into Transitional Kindergarten, Kindergarten, and 7th Grade on and after July 1, 2016, will be required to submit documentation verifying compliance with the State immunization requirements, unless a valid medical exemption is on file with the school district.
+- Students entering into Transitional Kindergarten, Kindergarten, or 7th Grade on and after July 1, 2016, will be required to submit documentation verifying compliance with the State immunization requirements, unless a valid medical exemption is on file with the school district.
 Immunization documentation must be provided at time of registration.
 All immunization documents must be in English.

 SB 277 does not prohibit a student who qualifies for an individualized education program (IEP), pursuant to federal law and Section 56026 of the Education Code, from accessing any special education and related services required by his or her IEP.

 - Students with an IEP at Time of Enrollment:

 - The District will not deny enrollment or any IEP services to qualified students, regardless of immunization status.